philipp-spiess/react-recomponent/README.md

 ### Manage State Across the Tree

-You often want to pass state properties down to other children in order for them to behave properly.
-Some times, however, this tree is very deep and it might be inefficient to go through the whole tree (and thereby updating it) to pass a value down.
+Often times we want to pass state properties to descendants that are too far deep in the application tree.
+In order to do so the components in between need to pass those properties to their respective children until we reach the desidered component.
+This pattern is usually called [prop drilling](https://blog.kentcdodds.com/prop-drilling-bb62e02cb691).

-Fortunately, React 16.3.0 introduced a new API called [`createContext()`](https://reactjs.org/docs/context.html#reactcreatecontext) which we can leverage to implement this.
+Fortunately, React 16.3.0 introduced a new API called [`createContext()`](https://reactjs.org/docs/context.html#reactcreatecontext) that we can use to solve this issue by using context to pass those properties directly to the target component.

 ```js
 import React from "react";